nickpoison/nickpoison.github.io/README.md

   [1] FALSE  WTF? not a matrix
 ```

-What's happening is if $p$ or $q$ are 1, then you don't get an array of matrices.
+What's happening is if _p_ or _q_ are 1, then you don't get an array of matrices.
 What can go wrong?

 ```r